lav30/nobelprizes/index.md

 ### 6. Relplot of Age vs Years, indexed by hue (Category) and circle size (Prize Share)
-Scatterplot with varying point sizes and hues
+Scatterplot with varying point sizes and hues.
+Each data point represents an awardee filtered by age and year.
+The size of the point indicates the fraction of the prize received by the awardee.

 ![Title](Images/f.png?raw=true "Title")